webshopapps/module-productrate/README.md

 # ShipperHQ and WebShopApps ProductRate

-A Shipping Rate module for Magento 2.x which supports showing multiple shipping methods.
-This is based on the Magento Tablerate module and is managed via a csv file.
+A Shipping Rate module for Magento 2.x which gives you the ability to set your shipping rates on a product-by-product basis.

 Facts
 -----